hanmingz/f1tenthmanual/index.md

 Lastly, we will want to install ROS Kinetic.
 Jetson Hacks on Github has scripts to install ROS Kinetic.
 - Here for TX2: ​https://github.com/jetsonhacks/installROSTX2​.
 - And here for TX1: ​https://github.com/jetsonhacks/installROSTX1​.

+### Wireless network setup (Penn ESE 680 only)

+We could log into the Jetson using a monitor, keyboard, and mouse, but what about when we’re driving the car?
+Fortunately, the Jetson has Wi-Fi capability and can be accessed remotely via an SSH session.
+Throughout this tutorial, you will be asked to configure the Jetson’s and your laptop’s network settings.
+Make sure to get these right!
+Using the wrong IP address may lead to conflicts with another classmate, meaning neither of you will be able to connect.<b/r>

+## Connecting the car to the access point

+1. Click the wireless icon at the top right of the screen and click the f110 network to start connecting to it.
+You will be prompted for a Wi-Fi password for the network: enter the password the TAs give you.
+- It’s normal for the wireless icon to appear as if the Jetson is not connected immediately to the network since we still need to assign it an IP address.
+2. In the same menu, click “Edit Connections.”
+In the pop-up value that appears, highlight the f110 network and click the Edit button.
+3. Navigate to the IPv4 Settings tab and, under “Addresses,”, click the Add button.
+- In the “Address” field, type ​192.168.2.xxx​, where ​xxx​ is your team’s number plus 200.
+(For example, if I was on team 2, I would type ​192.168.2.202​.)
+- In the “Netmask” field, type ​255.255.255.0​.
+- In the “Gateway” field, type ​192.168.2.1​.
+4. In the “DNS servers” field, type the same entry you used for the default gateway: 192.168.2.1​.
+(The router already has DNS servers configured in its internal settings.)
+5. You should now be connected.
+Try opening Chromium and connecting to a site like Google, or using the ​ping​ utility from a terminal to test internet connectivity.
+- If you experience signal strength issues, try moving closer to the router.
+- If you can’t see the router at all, ensure that your Wi-Fi antennas are securely connected to the Jetson.
+You can also try toggling the adapter on and off via the “Enable Wi-Fi” option in the wireless settings menu.
+- If you are connected to the router but can’t reach the internet, you may need to set up the Hokuyo to not allow routing through it.

+## Connecting your computer to the access point

+Important Note​: when connecting your laptop to the router, use an IP address of the form 192.168.2.xxx​, where ​xxx​ is your team’s number multiplied by 4, added to 100, and then added to a number between 0 and 3 according to the alphabetical order of your last name in your team.
+For example, if I am on team 2, my name is Jack Harkins, and my teammates are Chris Kao, Sheil Sarda, and Houssam Abbas, I would add 1 since my last name (Harkins) comes second, making my final IP address ​192.168.2.209​.
+Linux<b/r>

+If you’re running Linux in a dual-boot configuration or as a standalone OS, the steps to connect are the same as those for the Jetson above; just make sure you use the correct IP address for your laptop instead of the one for the Jetson.
+If you’re running Linux in a VM, connect your ​host​ computer to the router using the instructions below.
+Depending on which VM software you have and the default VM configuration, you may also need to set its network adapter configuration to NAT mode.
+This ensures your VM will share the wireless connection with your host OS instead of controlling the adapter itself.

+# Windows
+These instructions are for Windows 10, but they should be easily replicable on older Windows versions as well.
+1. Click the wireless icon at the bottom right of the taskbar, select the f110 network, and click the Connect button.
+Enter the network password when prompted.
+2. Right-click the same wireless icon and click “Open Network & Internet settings.”
+Click “Change connection properties” in the window that pops up.
+3. Scroll down, and under “IP settings,” hit the Edit button.
+Change “Automatic (DHCP)” to manual, click the IPv4 slider, and enter the IP address, gateway, and DNS server as described previously.
+- “Subnet prefix” should be set to ​24​, not ​255.255.255.0​ as you did with the Jetson.
+- You can leave “Alternate DNS” blank.
+- Remember to use the correct IP address for your computer; it should be different from the one you used on the car.)
+- If successful, the yellow exclamation mark on the wireless icon should go away.
+You can test connectivity using the ​ping​ utility included with the Windows command prompt.

+# Mac OS
+TODO

 ## Algorithms